Why Do Baby Birds Poop Right After Eating

 In the wild, where survival is a constant challenge, the ability to efficiently process food and eliminate waste becomes paramount.

-The quick turnaround of baby bird poop after a meal is a testament to the adaptability and resourcefulness of these feathered creatures.
+The quick turnaround of baby bird poop after a meal is a testament to the adaptability and resourcefulness of birds.

 The anatomy of a bird, particularly its digestive system, sheds light on the immediacy of post-meal poop.